 Carpio reminded China that the UN Charter outlaws the use or threat of force to settle disputes between states.

-enter Reed Bank is vital
+where can i buy metformin Reed Bank is vital

 Reed Bank is vital to Philippine national interest as it is the only replacement for Malampaya, which supplies 40 percent of the energy requirement of Luzon.